-- What do we gain from viewing filtering as an optimization problem? - Perhaps not that much, for ordinary filtering operations such as Gaussian filters. - But it can be useful to keep this view if we want to develop new filters, e.g., edge preserving anisotropic filters . . .
+- What do we gain from viewing filtering as an optimization problem? - Perhaps not that much, for ordinary filtering operations. - But it can be useful to keep this view if we want to develop new filters, e.g., - edge preserving anisotropic filters - filters that "trust" some points in the data for than others